 A Windows Server 2003 computer named Certkiller 8 has Terminal Services installed.
-Users in the finance
+Users in the finance department access a custom application that is installed on Certkiller 8.

 A finance department user reports that he cannot copy files from his Terminal Services session to his local computer.
 You view his user account properties, which are shown in the exhibit.